c9s/AssetKit/README.md

 - Each file collection may have its own filters and compressors. so that a CSS file collection can use "cssmin" and "yuicss" compressor, and a SASS file collection can use "sass" filter and "cssmin" compressor to generate the minified output.

+Why do we separately loading the different assets and define the asset manifest ?
+Because in the modern web application, most compononents are modularized, so in one application, there are many different plugins, modules, libraries, some plugins might provide its own assets, but some don't. some assets need to be compiled with some specific filters, but some don't. some assets need to be compressed through compressors like 'CSSMin' or 'JSMin', but some don't.

+When developing front-end files, we usaually need to re-compile these asset files again and again, and at the end, we still need to re-compile them into one single squashed file to improve the front-end performance.
+And to re-compile these files, some people use Makefile, some people use Grunt.js, but it's still hard to configure, manage and distribute.

+To give PHP applications a better flexibility, we designed a better archtecture to organize these asset files. that is, AssetToolkit.

 Features
 ---------------------------